Mark Zuckerberg's EU hearing was little more than window-dressing. It's time for governments to look at breaking up the online monopolies.

 By focusing on data, we avoid problems such as pricing and can instead focus how these companies can mistreat one’s personal information.

 Likewise, because of their near-universal dominance of Facebook and Google, the argument of utility – that they are essential services, can also be made.
 That in turn makes a breakup not only desirable, but necessary.

 We could also look at turning to more traditional forms, such as in the Netherlands, where activists have recently launched the Datavakbond; a data labour union that hopes to negotiate the rights of users with Facebook and Google.

 Matt Hancock, the incumbent Culture Secretary whose brief encompasses this, has warned of regulation, but has said little else, leaving a gap which Labour can easily fill with a promise to de-commodify our lives.

 Facebook executives are expected to return to Brussels in June.
 Regardless of its outcome, it is time for the left to take the lead and make the system democratic, not despotic.

-Theo Stone is a graduate student in Philosophy at the University of Amsterdam and writes for RightsInfo.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Theo Stone is a graduate student in Philosophy at the University of Amsterdam and writes for RightsInfo.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.